nvidia-holoscan/holohub/.devcontainer/README.md

 Holohub uses [Development Containers](https://containers.dev/) to provide consistent and convenient development environments for Holoscan & Holohub.
 This guide covers the usage of Holohub Dev Container using [Visual Studio Code](https://code.visualstudio.com/).

-> 💡 Note: this guide is specific to the Linux development environment and is tested on Ubuntu 22.04 LTS.
+> 💡 Note: This guide is specific to the Linux development environment and is tested on Ubuntu 22.04 LTS.

+> 💡 Note: This Dev Container does not support [Github Codespaces](https://github.com/features/codespaces) and does not support the *Open Folder in Dev Container* feature from VS Code.
+Please use the following guide to start Holohub Dev Container.

 ## Prerequisites